Nothing beat a great Lo Mein Noodle recipe and this one is definitely one of our favorites!

 The noodles are the star of the show so make sure you bring out the best in them.
 Drain and rinse well, add some oil and just a hint of soy sauce.

-What another great family meal – try our easy chicken chow mein with soba noodles.
+Want another great family meal – try our: